 Tuition and fees are not the only costs associated with attending Emerson.
 You may need to relocate to Boston or the surrounding suburbs to begin your coursework.
 Because of housing costs, many students choose to live in the surrounding neighborhoods of Boston rather than downtown near our campus.
 However, Boston is easily navigable and the MBTA provides an excellent transportation system with the subway, bus, and commuter rail system to get you from home to campus and just about anywhere else in the Greater Boston area.

-Estimated living expenses compiled by Student Financial Services:
+Estimated living expenses compiled by Office of Financial Aid:

 - Off-campus living expenses: $13,950/year or $1,162.50 each month for rent, utilities, food, and other similar costs